mattman2864/Obsidian/National Labor Union.md

-The National Labor Union was a
+The National Labor Union was a union which sought to improve working conditions in workplaces across the Union through social reform.